rickijen/azureiotoperations-elastel-zephyr/README.md

 ## Install Elastel EG324 IIoT Gateway

-**<mark> WARNING! </mark>** *This is an industrial-grade equipment.
+**WARNING** *This is an industrial-grade equipment.
 When used in a residential environment, make sure you follow expert guidance on how to properly supply 12V DC power to the unit to avoid damage/hazards.
 In my lab, I have properly mounted the gateway on a DIN rail attached to the server rack with the NVVV EDR-120W-12V Industrial DIN rail power supply as shown in the photo at the beginning of this tutorial.*

 1. Go to the web portal of EG324 and configure networking: [WAN | Elastel Docs Center](https://docs.elastel.com/docs/ElastPro/Network/WAN#wired-ethernet-settings)